jim-j-james/cs231n/README.md

 #### Assignment 1

-+ Q1: k-Nearest Neighbor Classifier - KNN algorith implementation
++ Q1: k-Nearest Neighbor Classifier - KNN algorithm implementation
     + [knn.ipynb](https://github.com/jim-j-james/cs231n/blob/main/assignment1/knn.ipynb)
 		+ Utilises the CIFAR10 dataset with 5000 training and 500 test records.
 		+ Computes the distance metric with two, one and no loops.